Achievable logoAchievable logo

 • Fear of punishment

-It is important to note that athletes are rarely completely intrinsically or extrinsically motivated; rather, they exhibit varying degrees along this motivation continuum.
+It’s important to note that athletes are rarely purely intrinsically or extrinsically motivated.
+Instead, they fall at different points along a motivation continuum.

 Achievement motivation

-Within the general construct of motivation lies a more specifically targeted type called achievement motivation, which refers to a person’s efforts to master a task, achieve excellence, overcome obstacles, and engage in competition or social comparison.
+Within the broader concept of motivation is a more specific type called achievement motivation.
+This refers to a person’s efforts to master a task, achieve excellence, overcome obstacles, and engage in competition or social comparison.

-McClelland and colleagues theorized that all people have opposing personality traits within them:
+McClelland and colleagues theorized that all people have two opposing personality traits:

 1. The motive to achieve success (MAS)